uit-no/python-course/exercises.rst

 It is OK to copy all or just one or two exercises to start with.
 We give you the tests and you need to code the functions to make the tests pass.
+It is OK to work in pairs and it is OK to use
+Google and Stack Overflow.

 You can run the tests like this::